fredybagaza-bot/AI-Code/README.md

 - Canva
 - Gemini

-## Introducti Stands for Generative juster Pre-trained Transformer, a type of AI model trained on large amounts of text to generate human-like responses
+##  Pre-trained Transformer, a type of AI model trained on large amounts of text to generate human-like responses
 ## ChatGBT for Juster
 Why should student study ChatGPT
 ChatGPT can help with: